 Section F - Non-Residing Family Details

-Please also list the siblings). ne names and details of all children (under 18) ar nd adults who are family members that do not reside in the home (i.e . separated parents, half-
+Please also list the names and details of all children (under 18) and adults who are family members that do not reside in the home (i.e. separated parents, half-siblings).

 Surname First name DOB Age Relationship to the child in section A First language or preferred means of communication Address and contact details Also referring

-☐ Yes
+□ Yes

-☐ Yes
+□ Yes

-☐ Yes
+□ Yes

-☐ Yes
+□ Yes

-Section G -Details of your /concerns, request for support How does the current situation impact on the child?
+Section G -Details of your /concerns, request for support On a scale of 0 - 10, how safe is the child right now?
+(0 = so worried the child is certain to get harmed or harmed again.
+10 = not worried, the child is safe) Scaling: Please describe the reason for your scaling How does the current situation impact on the child?
+How does the parent / carer and child feel about your concerns, request for support?
+What needs to change to make things better or safer for this child and family?
+Has the child suffered any harm and how do you know has the third suffered any flathi and how do you know Driffield School and Sixth Form Strategic Child Protection and Safeguarding Policy

+Page 70 of 73

-If yes, how often has this happened and what are the triggers? ,, Section H - What is working?
+If yes, how often has this happened and what are the triggers?

+Section H - What is working?

 What is going well for this child and family?

 What has already been done to address any concerns and how has this helped?

 What resources / services are currently in place?

 What additional assessments or chronologies can you submit to support your referral?

 Section I - What needs to Change?

 What would the family like to change?

+What shance do you think mode to homen?

 What change do you think needs to happen?

-what change do you think needs to happen: